 One study found a 2.6-fold increased risk of preterm labor, a 6.9-fold greater risk of preterm delivery, and a 7.3-fold increased risk of preterm, premature rupture of the membranes when BV was identified during the first trimester of pregnancy.

-Another study discovered that BV detected in the second trimester was linked to a higher risk of preterm delivery and premature membrane rupture and that BV was responsible for 83 percent of the attributable risk for preterm birth.
+Another study found a link between BV detected in the second trimester and a higher risk of preterm delivery and premature membrane rupture.
+The study also attributed 83 percent of the risk for preterm birth to BV.

 Approximately 50 to 75 percent of BV-positive women have no symptoms.
 You may experience strange and foul-smelling vaginal discharge if symptoms appear.

-The discharge is typically thin and gray or white in color.
-It may also be foamy in some circumstances.
-The compounds produced by the bacteria that cause BV gives off a fishy stench, which is commonly linked with the discharge.
+The discharge is typically thin and gray or white in color, and it may also be foamy in some circumstances.
+The bacteria that cause bacterial vaginosis produce compounds that give off a fishy stench, which is commonly associated with the discharge.

 The stench is generally worsened by menstruation and sexual activity when blood and sperm react with bacteria to generate odorous compounds.
 In women with BV, itching or irritation at the exterior of the vaginal opening can also develop.